 Summary: In spite of the Pandemic, the residential real estate market has continued to be strong.
 In both counties, the median home price has continued to be on an upward trajectory.
 Though there has been quite a bit of variability, particularly in Larimer County, the median home prices remained more than 30 percent higher than the same month in 2019 for the first half of 2022.
-However, the housing market is currently showing signs of slowing as rising interest rates impact the mortgage market.
+In the last quarter of 2022, the housing market showed signs of slowing with the rise of interest rates impact the mortgage market, but prices seemed to stabilize in the first quarter of 2023.